pidduuu/pidduuu.github.io/docs/_posts/2024-08-04-Unstructured Multi-Element 2D Workflow.markdown

 ---
 # Mesh
 Insert "All Triangles Method."
-This is the basis of our undstructured mesh.
+This is the basis of our unstructured mesh.
 Triangles have been proven to work better around curved geometry in rectangular domains, compared to traditional square cells.
 Skewed squares near the trailing edge really threw off results in my experiments.
 Triangles handle it better.

 [Calculate your y+ value](https://www.cadence.com/en_US/home/tools/system-analysis/computational-fluid-dynamics/y-plus.html).
 Use dynamic viscosity of air at SATP, which is around [0.00001849 kg/m-s](https://www.engineersedge.com/physics/viscosity_of_air_dynamic_and_kinematic_14483.htm#:~:text=At%2025%20%C2%B0C%2C%20the,the%20kinematic%20viscosity%2015.7%20cSt.).